-Quartz is highly pure, so it has a high working and melting temperature.
+Quartz is highly pure, so it has high working and melting temperatures.
 In addition, there are many other features of quartz wafers, such as high corrosion resistance or low dielectric loss, etc. These special properties make it the prototype for quartz wafers, the perfect materials for semiconductors.
 In the processing of semiconductors, the demands of high energy and high temperature scare other materials away.
-Owing to the most stable properties that quartz wafers have, they are the optimal choice under the harsh condition.
+Owing to the most stable properties that quartz wafers have, they are the optimal choice under harsh conditions.

-When it comes to quartz wafer, it should be derived from the prototype or the fundamental form of this material.
+When it comes to quartz wafers, they should be derived from the prototype or the fundamental form of this material.
 In the beginning, the quartz is presented as ingots, which are the one type of mineral bricks.
-Through hydrothermal synthesis, the quartz ingots are melted and generated into the finer form, which are the quartz rods.
-Under the stable properties the quartz rods have, they are sliced into smaller parts, which make the quartz wafers.
+Through hydrothermal synthesis, the quartz ingots are melted and generated into the finer form, which is the quartz rods.
+Under the stable properties, the quartz rods have, they are sliced into smaller parts, which make the quartz wafers.

-So, how these sliced parts of quartz becomes suitable materials of semiconductors?
+So, how do these sliced parts of quartz become suitable materials for semiconductors?
 The answer lies in the special properties given from the fundamental form, which are the properties of quartz.

 1. High thermal conductivity

-Quartz is a naturally occurring substance that owns high thermal conductivity in the original state.
+Quartz is a naturally occurring substance that owns high thermal conductivity in its original state.
 In other words, it is good at heat transmission between two different substances.

 2. Corrosion resistance